suse-edge/edge-image-builder/docs/building-images.md

     └── SLE-Micro.x86_64-5.5.0-Default-GM.raw
 ```

-* `eib-config-iso.yaml`, `eib-config-raw.yaml` - All image configuration files should be in the root of the image
+* `eib-config-iso.yaml`, `eib-config-raw.yaml` - All image definition files should be in the root of the image
   configuration directory.
-Multiple configuration files may be included in a single configuration directory, with
+Multiple definition files may be included in a single configuration directory, with
-  the specific configuration file specified as a CLI argument as described above.
+  the specific definition file specified as a CLI argument as described above.
 * `images` - This directory must exist and contains the base images from which EIB will build customized images.
 There
-  are no restrictions on the naming; the image configuration file will specify which image in this directory to use
+  are no restrictions on the naming; the image definition file will specify which image in this directory to use
   for a particular build.

 There are a number of optional directories that may be included in the image configuration directory: